darshan-hindocha/search-backend/README.md

 ### internal/db/bleve

-pycharm very kindly reminds me that bleve is a typo, but it's not.
+goland very kindly reminds me that bleve is a typo, but it's not.

 the `internal/db/bleve/*` has everything we need to implement bleve as a search engine within the db.